 Mergers and Similar Arrangements.
-The Companies Law permits mergers and consolidations between Cayman Islands companies and between Cayman Islands companies and non-Cayman Islands companies.
+The Companies Law permits mergers and consolidations between Cayman Islands companies and non-Cayman Islands companies.
 For these purposes:

 - a "merger" means the merging of two or more constituent companies and the vesting of their undertaking, property and liabilities in one of such companies as the surviving company; and - a "consolidation" means the combination of two or more constituent companies into a consolidated company and the vesting of the undertaking, property and liabilities of such companies to the consolidated company.